Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 At a Glance: Top Recommendations for Best Water Filter & Purifier:

 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.

 This water filter combines the excellent filtering that LifeStraw has become famous for with the convenience of a great hiking bottle.

-The 0.2 micro first stage filter filters out bacteria and protozoa.
+The 0.2 micro first stage filter system removes bacteria and protozoa.

 The bottle has a wide mouth that allows for easy filling from a stream and a convenient mouthpiece incorporated into the lid.

 Once the bottle is filled the water passes through the two filter stages and then through the mouthpiece.

 Eventually the filters will need to be replaced.
 You’ll get around 100 liters before you need to replace the carbon filter and at least 1000 liters through it before you need to replace the first stage filter.

 The first stage filter is essentially just a LifeStraw and it can be removed and used on its own.

 - No need for a separate filter and water bottle saving space and hassle